w3c/w3c-website-templates-bundle/docs/README.md

 All JS is found within `/assets-src/js`.
 This directory contains a mixture of individual files, and the following subdirectories:

 - `/libraries`: contains third party scripts, e.g. [Font Face Observer](https://fontfaceobserver.com/) and [Accessible autocomplete](https://github.com/alphagov/accessible-autocomplete).
-- `/libraries-extensions`: contains any custom implementations for the third party scripts that may be required for Apollo.
+- `/libraries-extensions`: contains any custom implementations for the third party scripts that may be required to work with the design system.
 - `/main`: contains code used on most/all pages.

 ### JS compilation